Is $2 a Day and World Nomads Travel Insurance Really Enough to Protect Your Next Big Adventure?

 Types of Coverage

-This varies between providers, but basic travel insurance coverage is typically:
+This varies between providers, but basic travel insurance policies typically cover:

 - $1,000 Baggage